call us +353 (0)91 877323

 Day 2: The Cairngorms National Park

 Today you ride from west to east across the UK’s largest and most spectacular National Park named by National Geographic as one of the ’50 Must Visit Places on Earth’.
 Reach your first stop at Tomintoul – the Highland’s highest village and home to one of Scotland’s best whisky shops.
 After lunch make for the stiff climb over Lecht pass with the summit providing rewarding views over Royal Deeside.
-From here continue on to the lovely village of Ballater – your home for two nights.
+Then we continue on to the lovely village of Ballater – your home for two nights.
 (B, L, D) Distance 39m/63km

 Day 3: Royal Deeside to Edzell

 Today you will continue east along the River Dee through the picturesque Forest of Birse.
 An early lunch sets you up for the climb over Cairn O’Mount with its stone cairn said to be more than 4000 years old.
 Panoramic views of the North Sea and Scotland’s East Coast.
-From here you have a superb 10 miles of downhill riding all the way to Edzell our home for the night.
+Moreover, you have a superb 10 miles of downhill riding all the way to Edzell our home for the night.
 (B, L, D) Distance 39m/63km

 Day 4: Glamis Castle & Dundee, the City of Discovery